JJGIV2010/JJGIV2010/README.md

 - 👋 Hi, I’m @JJGIV2010
 - 👀 I’m interested in learning.
-- 🌱 I’m currently learning Python, some basic SQL, and Universal Scene Description.
+- 🌱 I’m currently most actively learning Python, SQL, and Universal Scene Description.
 - 💞️ I’m looking to collaborate on anything I can help with.
 - 📫 How to reach me: JJGIV2010@gmail.com